What Is An Ethernet Cable?

 - An ethernet connection is more stable and faster than standard WiFi

 Ethernet is incredibly versatile and is used pretty much everywhere for wired internet connections.
 It's got many benefits which improve overall network reliability and performance.
+Depending on your performance requirements will decide which cable category and type is right for you.
 Hopefully, after reading this article, you have a better understanding of what is an ethernet cable is and how it can improve your internet experience.